Red X iconGreen tick iconYellow tick icon

 Learning Outcomes

-Students who successfully complete this paper will
+Students who successfully complete the paper will:

-• Develop an understanding of the functional role of ingredients and how ingredient interactions and processing methods influence product characteristics
+• Develop an understanding of the functional role of ingredients and how ingredient interactions and processing methods influence product characteristics.

 Timetable